HCL-TECH-SOFTWARE/dx-compose-doc/docs/guide_me/performance_tuning/kubernetes/rendering_small_config.md

 - Modifications were made to the initial Helm chart configuration during the tests.
 The following table outlines the pod count and limits for each pod.
 After applying these values, the setup showed significantly improved responsiveness.
 These changes allowed the system to handle 1,000 concurrent users with an improved error rate, average response time, throughput, and an event loop lag of Ring API containers.

-- To improve response times, use the `.jmx` script for the DX Compose Sizing combined test to increase ThinkTime and perform the Helm upgrade using the WebEngine performance rendering YAML file.
+- To improve response times,perform the Helm upgrade using the WebEngine performance rendering YAML file.

 - Perform the Helm upgrade using the WebEngine performance rendering YAML file.
 This will also help improve response time.